 Dr. Hadis Karimipour is the director of the Smart Cyber-physical System (SCPS) Lab and an Assistant Professor in the School of Engineering at the University of Guelph.
 Before joining the University of Guelph in July 2017, she was a Postdoctoral Fellow at the University of Calgary.
 She received her Ph.D. in Electrical Engineering from the University of Alberta in June 2016.
 She was a recipient of the prestigious Queen Elizabeth II scholarship (2014 and 2015) in support of her Ph.D. research.
-Dr. Karimipour is among the pioneers of using Machine Learning (ML) for security analysis of critical infrastructure.
-She has published 1 book, 28 journal articles, 20 book chapters, and 30 conference articles in top IEEE journals and conferences.
+Dr. Karimipour is among the pioneers of using Artificial Intelligence (AI), Machine/Deep Learning for security analysis of critical infrastructure.
+She has published 2 books, 30 journal articles, 24 book chapters, and 30 conference articles in top IEEE journals and conferences.

 Her research interest includes: